pulibrary/ops-catchall/projects/icinga2_web.md

 ### IcingaWeb

-The project [documentation](https://icinga.com/docs/icinga-web/latest/doc/02-Installation/02-Ubuntu/#install-the-web-server) will be our guide
+The project [documentation](https://icinga.com/docs/icinga-web/latest/doc/02-Installation/02-Ubuntu/#install-the-web-server) will be our guide.
+These steps assume you already have [Icinga2](icinga.md) setup

   1. Install Icinga Web2 with the following:
      ```bash